Best Squat Accessory Exercises for Better Muscle Growth

 Back Extensions

 You need a strong posterior chain to keep your back locked in and transfer maximum force in the squat.
-Back extensions strengthen the entire backside of your body – back, glutes, and hamstrings.
+Lower Back extensions exercise strengthen the entire backside of your body – back, glutes, and hamstrings.

 Back extension strong (Video Credit: Rehab My Patient YouTube Channel)